girliemac/a-picture-is-worth-a-1000-words/README.md

 ## Git Purr - Git Explained with Cats!
 [/git-purr](/git-purr)

-This series is my ealier work and everything is drawn in very analog way.
+This series is my earlier work and everything is drawn in very analog way.

 I am planning to recreate digitally someday.
 Git cherrypick is the only one that digitally handdrawn after I got an iPad with Pencil.